ASIS is accountable to the Minister for Foreign Affairs, Senator the Hon Penny Wong.

 The Parliamentary Joint Committee on Intelligence and Security (PJCIS) provides a crucial oversight role.

-In addition to reviewing the administration and expenditure of DFAT the PJCIS examines any matters relating to the agencies that have been referred to it by the responsible minister or through a resolution from either House of Parliament.
+In addition to reviewing the administration and expenditure of ASIS, the PJCIS examines any matters relating to the agencies that have been referred to it by the responsible minister or through a resolution from either house of parliament.

 The Inspector-General of Intelligence and Security (IGIS) is an independent statutory office holder who reviews the activities of the six Australian intelligence agencies under IGIS jurisdiction.
 In addition to ASIS, this includes the Australian Security Intelligence Organisation (ASIO), Australian Signals Directorate (ASD), Australian Geospatial-Intelligence Organisation (AGO), Defence Intelligence Organisation (DIO) and the Office of National Intelligence (ONI).